PJ Marsh: Playing career

 Marsh played for the Central Queensland Capras in the 1998 Queensland Cup.
 Marsh began his NRL career at the Parramatta Eels and made his first grade debut on 23 April 2000 against the Newcastle Knights.
 Marsh played in Parramatta's preliminary final defeat by the Brisbane Broncos during the same year.

 In the 2001 NRL season, Marsh made 22 appearances as Parramatta won the minor premiership after losing only 2 games all year in the regular season.
 Marsh played for Parramatta from the bench in their 2001 NRL grand final loss to the Newcastle Knights.
 Parramatta had gone into the match as heavy favourites and the grand final loss has been described as one of the biggest upsets of all time.

 Marsh then moved to the New Zealand Warriors.
 He made his Queensland debut in the 2002 State of Origin series, playing in games I and III.
 He later also played games in the 2003 and 2008 State of Origin series.

 He started for the Warriors at hooker in their 2002 NRL Grand Final loss to the Sydney Roosters.
 In the Round 14 game against Parramatta on 14 June 2003, Marsh sustained a serious neck injury during a relatively minor crusher tackle by Parramatta second-rower Darren Treacy.

 In an interview with The Daily Telegraph in 2022, Marsh recalled hearing a couple of cracking noises during the tackle, then feeling an intense pain throughout his entire body as he attempted to play the ball, stating: "It scared the absolute shit out of me.
 You try to wiggle your toes and move your fingers.
 It's a shocking fear.
 They put me in a brace.
 Then an ambulance.
 Then hospital and I couldn't move for two days."
 The injury ruled him out for the rest of the 2003 NRL season as well as the whole of 2004.
-Despite Marsh's injury and being sidelined until 2005, Treacy wasn't charged.
+Despite Marsh's injury and being sidelined until 2005, Treacy was not charged.